joshiemoore/snakeware/README.md

 **NOTE:** If you are only contributing apps or other code to snakewm, you don't need to build a whole snakeware distro image to test your changes.
-Simply make your changes to snakewm then run `sudo python wm.py` in the `snakewm/` directory. snakewm will then start drawing itself directly to the framebuffer and you can test out your changes.
+Simply make your changes to snakewm then run `sudo python wm.py` in the `snakewm/` directory. snakewm will then start drawing itself directly to the framebuffer, and you can test out your changes.
 Press `ALT+ESC` to return to your normal desktop.
 (It would still be good to test your changes in an actual snakeware environment though.)